 Experience of your development team

 Moreover, a lack of domain knowledge may render your solution irrelevant to your industry or lead to penalties for your business.
-A healthcare app, for example, has specific security requirements stated in the HIPAA Privacy Rule, while a banking application is subject to completely different regulations.
+A healthcare app, for example, may be subject to different regulations, such as HIPAA or FDA, while a banking application might fall under an entirely different set of financial regulations.

 To avoid domain misalignment and project management issues, make sure you choose a seasoned app development team with hands-on experience in the required industry and project type.